superhighfives/axds-hello-world/README.md

-# LWC-TS Boilerplate Example
+# AXDS Hello World

-The **LWC TS Boilerplate** example contains the minimum code needed to get a simple Single Page Application (SPA) on LWR running in Typescript.
+The **AXDS Hello World** example contains the minimum code needed to get a simple Single Page Application (SPA) on LWR running in Typescript, with [AXDS](https://github.com/OneAppExchange/appx-design-system).

 ## Project Setup